Ryu Ga Gotoku Studio: Other projects

 One detour for the team was the game Binary Domain, which unlike the Like a Dragon series, was an attempt to make something for the worldwide audience.
 However, it was a commercial failure, only selling 20,000 copies in North America by April 2012.
 It made the team reflect on preferring to keep making authentic Japanese games rather than pretending to be something else.
 The new Dragon Engine developed for Yakuza 6 and used in subsequent games used technology from Binary Domain and was evolved further.
 The Dragon Engine was also lent to Virtua Fighter 5: Ultimate Showdown, which was co-developed with Sega AM2.
+A new Virtua Fighter developed by RGG Studio is confirmed to be in development.

 Nagoshi said that for the Super Monkey Ball series, he put the wheels in motion at the very beginning, but eventually, other staff continued where he left off when subsequent games got made.
-Talks of bringing back the Super Monkey Ball IP with a remaster for current hardware were happening, but nothing came into fruition, due to struggling to get the right team of people.
-Masao Shirosaki was pondering what to work on next after finishing development on Judgment, and as Shirosaki and some staff became available, the project officially began.
+Jun Tokuhara who joined 1999 as a programmer, directed series entries Super Monkey Ball Step & Roll, Super Monkey Ball 3D and Super Monkey Ball: Banana Splitz.
+Between those, he worked on minigames of Ryu Ga Gotoku: Kenzan and Yakuza 3.
+Talks of bringing back the Super Monkey Ball IP with remasters were happening as the IP has remained important to the studio, but nothing came into fruition, due to struggling to get the right team of people.
+Masao Shirosaki was pondering what to work on next after finishing development as chief planner on Judgment, and as Shirosaki and some staff became available, the project officially began.
 Shirosaki revealed that Banana Blitz specifically was chosen for a remaster, because with the limited time and budget they had, it was the most reasonable choice.
 However, he stated that if successful, remakes of 1 and 2, as well as a new game would be possible.
 While there was initially no official word from Sega on how Banana Blitz HD performed, a remake of the first 3 Super Monkey Ball games, Super Monkey Ball Banana Mania that takes the series back to its origins, had ultimately come into fruition.
 Shirosaki later revealed in a September 2021 interview that Banana Blitz HD did actually receive a lot of support from the fans.
-The RGG Studio branding was not used in Asian regions of the game.
+The RGG Studio branding is not used consistently across regions and releases.

 CS1 moved on to mobile games with Ryu Ga Gotoku Mobile released for GREE and Kingdom Conquest for iOS.
 The team that handled these mobile games formed a new team and left CS1 to establish a new division exclusively dedicated to these mobile games, due to the growth of mobile games and the release of internet enabled PlayStation Vita.
 It is headed by Like a Dragon producer Masayoshi Kikuchi, thus effectively leaving the studio with his last credit being Yakuza 5.